jayyanar/genai-apps/README.md

 ### Build your Study Application by Read the PDF Effeciently

-## For More learning and Reading on Machine learning
+## To Learn More: learning and Reading on Machine learning

 - Ref: https://github.com/jayyanar/genai-apps/blob/main/learning.md